Channing Tatum, 21 Jump Street

 At no. 2 on Friday, Dr. Seuss' The Lorax took in a spring-break-assisted $6.7 million (about $400,000 less than the "rough" estimates posted last night) according to studio estimates found at Box Office Mojo.
 The widely panned animated 3D feature should reach around $26-$28 million for the weekend.

-Andrew Stanton's $250m-budgeted sci-fier / actioner John Carter is expected to plummet 55 percent from last weekend, after grossing $4 million (down 59 percent) on Friday and – according to early estimates – $13.6 million by Sunday evening.
+Andrew Stanton's $250 million-budgeted sci-fier / actioner John Carter is expected to plummet 55 percent from last weekend, after grossing $4 million (down 59 percent) on Friday and – according to early estimates – $13.6 million by Sunday evening.
 John Carter's ten-day cume should be an underwhelming $53 million.
 Taylor Kitsch, Lynn Collins, and Willem Dafoe star.

 Rounding out the top six movies at the North American box office on Friday were the widely panned teen flick Project X with $1.53 million, the just as widely panned Eddie Murphy comedy A Thousand Words with $1.15 million, and the equally widely panned flag-waving actioner Act of Valor with $1.12 million.